boltops-tools/kubes/docs/_docs/learn/dsl/new-project.md

     Initialized .kubes folder
     $

 The `--type=dsl` option tells Kubes to generate DSL format files.
 To learn more about the generated structure, here are the [Structure Docs]({% link _docs/intro/structure.md %}).

+Let's explore some of the generated files.

+{% include learn/review.md %}

-Next, we'll review the files.
+Next, we'll review the resources.